 Knowledgeable Lawyers Help You Understand Elder Abuse Laws in California

-Protecting the Elderly Throughout Santa Clara County and the Bay Area
+We Protect the Elderly Throughout Santa Clara County and the Bay Area

 If you or someone you love has suffered abuse at a nursing home or assisted living facility, our elder abuse attorneys can help you collect the compensation you deserve.
 Abuse can include psychological, physical or financial abuse.
-Our attorneys know the ins and outs of California’s elder abuse laws.
+Our attorneys know the ins and outs of California elder abuse laws.
 We help clients pursue claims against people and institutions responsible for abuse.

-- Psychological abuse: This occurs when a caregiver routinely intimidates, humiliates or insults a senior.
+- Psychological abuse.
+This occurs when a caregiver routinely intimidates, humiliates or insults a senior.

-The statute authorizes victims to file civil lawsuits for damages against their abusers.
+California elder abuse law authorizes victims to file civil lawsuits for damages against their abusers.
 It also provides for criminal prosecution of abusers by the state.
 A criminal conviction under the act is punishable by as many as four years in prison.

 Attorneys for Elder Abuse Victims in San Jose, San Francisco and Sacramento